-The bill amends the STAR Bonds Financing Act to establish a food sales tax revenue replacement for STAR bond districts created before December 31, 2022.
-It creates the STAR Bonds Food Sales Tax Revenue Replacement Fund, which will receive transfers from the state general fund to offset lost sales tax revenues resulting from changes in the sales tax on food and food ingredients.
-Additionally, the bill extends the sunset date of the STAR Bonds Financing Act to July 1, 2031, and outlines a certification process for the Secretary of Revenue to determine the additional sales and use tax revenue that would have been generated from food sales in these districts.
+The bill amends the STAR Bonds Financing Act to create a food sales tax revenue replacement for STAR bond districts established before December 31, 2022.
+It establishes the STAR Bonds Food Sales Tax Revenue Replacement Fund, which will receive transfers from the state general fund to offset lost sales tax revenues due to changes in the sales tax on food and food ingredients.
+The bill extends the sunset date of the STAR Bonds Financing Act to July 1, 2031, and assigns the secretary of revenue the responsibility of certifying the additional sales and use tax revenue that would have been generated from food sales in these districts, with detailed timelines for certification and fund transfers.

 Statutes affected: As introduced: 12-17, 79-3201